 Dorms are quoted as from £12 per night, which is a rare and excellent price for this location in London.

 However, I’d want to understand what confluence of circumstances would need to be in place to secure that price – doing a search for the next two weeks for a mid-week stay for one night, the cheapest rate I could find on the hostel’s website was £14 for a 16 bed dorm.
 Still, that’s a very decent rate, particularly with breakfast included.

 It was an interesting stay, but not one I could endure for more than a night – it felt too claustrophobic without natural air and let’s not forget cost for the experience.
 For a dorm stay, this place seems like a very sweet deal and I’d highly recommend it – but Starbucks might be a better choice for wi-fi!

 Address: 78 King’s Cross Road, London WC1X 9QG

-For more information see the Clink78 website.
+For more information see Clink78.

 Clink has a second hostel Clink261 that also looks funky.
 However, it only shares the Clink name – the building is not a former court or prison.
-Plus, read the front page references to east London and Hoxton carefully.
-At first glance I thought Clink 261 was out east, but that’s not the case.
+Plus, read the front page references to East London and Hoxton carefully.
+At first glance, I thought Clink 261 was out east, but that’s not the case.
 It’s located similarly close to King’s Cross on Gray’s Inn Road!
 It just aims to exude the trendy east-end style.

 Have you stayed somewhere quirky?
 If you have any recommendations for a future stay in a funky hotel or hostel, let me know in the comments below.